bryceorchard/3k_plus_one_solver/README.md

 k = 6:  6 → 3 → 10 → 5 → 16 → 8 → 4 → 2 → 1     (9 terms)
 ```

-This project solves a bounded version of the problem in hardware: **find the smallest integer whose
+This project solves a bounded version of the problem in hardware: find the smallest integer whose
-sequence has ≥ 9 terms.** The design walks the integers in order, generates each one's full sequence,
+sequence has ≥ 9 terms.
+The design walks the integers in order, generates each one's full sequence,
-and halts on the first that qualifies — **the answer is 6** — asserting a `done` signal and holding the
+and halts on the first that has a length of 9, then asserting a `done` signal and holding the
 result until reset.

 ---